 Over the past several weeks, COVID-19 worries have surged in investors’ minds.
 Building on the behavioral investing tools we have developed, we offer several suggestions to help counter the rising sense of panic and fear created by market volatility and non-stop media coverage.
 Some of what we share may look familiar.
 Over the years, we have partnered with academics and psychologists to develop a broad suite of materials designed for investors to put behavioral finance principles into practice and maintain a rational, long-term perspective amid emotion-driven market swings.

-To see more resources, visit our “Training the Investor Brain” site and videos.
+To see more resources, visit our “Training the Investor Brain” videos.

 Ignoring Your Gut and Staying Invested